 Typically, about 95% of students who are National Merit Semifinalists go on to become Finalists, so making that Semifinalist list is really the biggest achievement that very often predicts Finalist success.
 While Commended and Semifinalist Students may still receive “Special Scholarships” sponsored by external businesses and organizations, only Finalists receive official NMSC scholarships.

 Of the roughly 15,000 Finalists, around 8,000 will receive Merit Scholarships and various awards.
-These Finalists are chosen statewide based on a combination of skills, potential for success, and above all, academic achievement.
+These Finalists are chosen statewide based on a combination of skills, the potential for success, and above all, academic achievement.

 The NMSC is very poignant about this as well, stating that: “All winners of Merit Scholarship awards (Merit Scholar designees) are chosen from the Finalist group based on their abilities, skills, and accomplishments—without regard to gender, race, ethnic origin, or religious preference.”
 This is an important note for those of you competing for these awards; it’s something I paid a lot of close attention to when I was preparing for my PSAT!